drivendataorg/flu-shot-learning-tutorial/README.md

 If you are participating through the conference, please join the`#drivendata-challenge` and `#predictingfluvaccinationanintroductiontomachinelearning` Slack channels.

+Note that in order to get the data, you should [sign up for the Flu Shot Learning competition](https://www.drivendata.org/competitions/66/flu-shot-learning/) on drivendata.org.

 ## Setting up

 ### Setting up this project